 Peer Review Policy

 Research and review manuscripts are typically initially sent to two peer reviewers to gain contrasting submission quality assessments, although more reviewers may be utilised for some works.
-At the Editor-in Chief’s discretion critical reflections and interviews may not be subject to peer-review but will still undergo a more detailed editorial scrutinising process before acceptance for publication.
-The title’s more detailed Peer Reviewer Guidelines are made available for consultation by reviewers and authors alike.
+Critical reflections and interviews are not normally subjected to peer-review but still undergo a detailed editorial scrutinising process before publication acceptance.
+Exchanges’ detailed Peer Reviewer Guidelines are available for consultation by reviewers and authors alike.

 Publisher & Funding Policy

 Exchanges operates under a patronage funding model, and has been entirely funded and published by the Institute of Advanced Study (IAS), University of Warwick, UK, throughout its existence.
-Contributions in kind from Editorial Board institutions are represented through the immaterial labour contributions of the editorial staff, to whom Exchanges expresses its thanks.
+Contributions in kind from Editorial Board institutions are represented through the immaterial labour contributions of the editorial staff, to whom Exchanges expresses its grateful thanks.
 The journal satisfies part of the IAS' mission to advance new research ideas through engendering interdisciplinary scholarly discourse and exchange for new scholars, emerging experts and future research leaders.
 Exchanges is published via the FOSS Open Journal System (OJS) platform, as part of the Warwick Journals collection, and is operationally supported by the university's library service in this regard.
 Exchanges does not currently accept nor seek further commercial sponsorship or advertisements from third parties.